 Attorneys who want to serve as a Legal Representative of Victims (LRV) before the ICC must meet the criteria set by the Rules of Procedure and Evidence and the Regulations of the Court.
-638 To qualify for admission before the ICC, candidates generally must demonstrate:
+636 To qualify for admission before the ICC, candidates generally must demonstrate:

 - The United Nations Security Council created the International Criminal Tribunal for Rwanda in response to the Rwandan Genocide of 1994.
 The ICTR is located in Arusha, Tanzania.
-639 The ICTR was created "for prosecution of persons responsible for genocide and other serious violations of international humanitarian law committed in the territory of Rwanda between January 1, 1994, and December 31, 1994.
-It may also deal with the prosecution of Rwandan citizens responsible for genocide and other such violations of international law committed in the territory of neighboring States during the same period."
-The Court not only punishes genocide, but conspiracy to commit genocide, direct and public incitement to commit genocide, attempt to commit genocide, and complicity in genocide.
-641 Established competence in international or criminal law and procedure; - At least ten years' relevant experience in criminal proceedings, whether as a judge, prosecutor, advocate, or similar capacity; and - Excellent knowledge of and fluency in at least one of the working languages of the Court (English or French).64
+637 The ICTR was created "for prosecution of persons responsible for genocide and other serious violations of international humanitarian law committed in the territory of Rwanda between January 1, 1994, and December 31, 1994.
+It may also deal with the prosecution of Rwandan citizens responsible for genocide and other such violations of international law committed in the territory of neighboring States during the same period."638 The Court not only punishes genocide, but conspiracy to commit genocide, direct and public incitement to commit genocide, attempt to commit genocide, and complicity in genocide.
+639 Established competence in international or criminal law and procedure: - At least ten years' relevant experience in criminal proceedings, whether as a judge, prosecutor, advocate, cpi.int/en_menus/icc/press%20and%20media/audiovisual%20gallery/Pages/audio%20video%20gallery.aspx.